 temperatures to maintain the nutrient value and flavours of the raw bean.

 For our raw chocolate, we by-pass the roasting step entirely to deliver even more antioxidants and natural enzymes that aid digestion.
 A surprisingly softer taste is immediately apparent, for even less bitterness at high percent cocoa without adding more sugar.
 We recommend the 86% Raw Olivia Chocolat for people that normally buy our 76% Olivia or competitors around 66%.
-There are natural sugars contained in the cocoa bean itself that come through, unaltered, by eliminating roasting and producing the raw chocolate through our Olivia Chocolat special process.
+For those that have the palette and seek the highest percentage dark chocolate they can find, we suggest our 92% Maple Raw chocolate.
+Therein, natural sugars contained in the cocoa bean itself come through, unaltered, with elimination of roasting and excess processing of raw cocoa through our Olivia Chocolat special process of raw chocolate conversion.

-their natural, citrusy flavour and lingering, pleasant after-taste that continues for 5 minutes or more.
+their natural, fruity, floral and citrusy flavour and lingering, pleasant after-taste that continues for 5 minutes or more.
 Many Olivia Chocolat lovers comment that there is a slight taste of alcohol in

 our chocolate; no alcohol ingredient is added, however, alcohol is produced naturally and evaporated

-at the fermentation stage in the hot Caribbean sun at 120°F+.
-This might be where the hint of alcohol is recognized to some discerning palates.
+at the fermentation stage in the hot tropical sun at 120°F+.
+This might be where the hint of alcohol is recognized to some discerning palettes.